 |Based on the purchase price or market value, whichever is higher|

-Buyer Stamp duty is required for all Singapore Citizens, Singapore PR and Foreigners.
-It is about 3% of the property price
+Buyer Stamp Duty (BSD) is required for all Singapore Citizens, Singapore PR and Foreigners.
+You can use simple formulas below to calculate the BSD you are required to pay:

 Additional Buyer's Stamp Duty (ABSD)